 A podiatrist can diagnose a plantar plate tear by performing a physical examination and taking a medical history.
 Imaging tests like diagnostic ultrasound and MRIs may also be used to confirm the diagnosis and determine the extent of the injury.

 Treatment for plantar plate pain typically involves a combination of rest, physical therapy, and medication.
 In some cases, surgery may be necessary to repair the tear.

 Treatment Options for Plantar Plate Tear

 - Rest: Resting the foot and avoiding high-impact activities can help reduce pain and inflammation.

 - Orthotics: Podiatrist-prescribed customised insoles can be designed to specifically take pressure off the affected toe joint and reduce pain

-- Advanced Therapies: Treatments such as shockwave therapy and magnetotransduction therapy can help to stimulate repair, and reduce pain and inflammation.
+- Advanced Therapies: Management options such as shockwave therapy and magnetotransduction therapy can help to stimulate repair, and reduce pain and inflammation.